trovu/trovu/docs/users/troubleshooting.md

 This might be a caching issue.

 First of all, make sure if your edit arrived in https://data.trovu.net/data/data.json .
-It should get updated automatically by a Github webhook on the _git push_ event.
+It should get updated automatically by a GitHub webhook on the _git push_ event.

 Then, you can either